Divided visual field paradigm: Limitations

-Visual information can be transferred from one cerebral hemisphere to the other in as little as 3ms, so any task differences greater than 3ms may represent asymmetries in neural dynamics that are more complex than a single hemisphere's simple dominance for a particular task.
+Visual information can be transferred from one cerebral hemisphere to the other in as little as 3 ms, so any task differences greater than 3 ms may represent asymmetries in neural dynamics that are more complex than a single hemisphere's simple dominance for a particular task.

 Moreover, the divided visual field technique represents a relatively coarse and indirect method for localizing brain regions associated with cognitive function.
 Other neuroimaging techniques, including fMRI, PET, and EEG, will provide more spatial resolution, and more direct measures of neural activity.
 However, these methods are significantly more costly than the divided visual field paradigm.